 Unfortunately, whole insurance has a fixed death benefit which cannot be changed as financial obligations change over a lifetime.
 This means that you may or may not have enough life insurance to meet your needs, while at other times, you may be overpaying for more life insurance than necessary.

 Moreover, initial whole life insurance rates are higher than those of term or universal, making it less affordable for most American households on a budget.

 Overall, unless you are a high net worth individual seeking tax-advantaged investments or estate planning strategies to minimize estate taxes for your heirs, life insurance isn’t a good investment.
 It is an overpriced life insurance policy with a low yield compared to other investment opportunities.

 Universal Life Insurance

-Universal life insurance is another form of permanent life insurance which has a minimum and maximum premium payment, offering a bit of flexible to policyholders.
+Universal life insurance is another form of permanent life insurance that has a minimum and maximum premium payment, offering a bit of flexibility to policyholders.
 Unlike fixed whole life premiums, if the cost of administering a universal life policy increases, the minimum payments increase.